Eclipse-IoT/eclipsecon-2022-hackathon/README.md

 For working on microcontroller firmware, have a look at the [firmware](firmware/) directory for more information and example tasks.

-For working on the quarkus application, have a look at the [example apps](example-apps/).
+For working on a quarkus application consuming data, have a look at the [example apps](example-apps).

 ## BBC micro:bit simulator